 The shape of Ontario’s terrain was largely formed by The Wisconsin Glacial Episode – the glacial retreat from warming around 12,000 years ago, and the water runoff from that melting.
 The Niagara Escarpment was formed this way, which The Bruce Trail follows, and much of this geological history is apparent as you reach the rocks, crevices and caves on this section of trail.

 I found this hike a lot of fun, but it certainly wouldn’t be easy for anyone with mobility issues.
 Or ‘nob heads like me in running shoes (UK: trainers) and a weighty camera bag.
 I took this hike in December.
 In Canada.
-There was plenty of ice on rocks and some of it only became
+So there was plenty of ice on rocks and some of it only became

 This section of trail is home to the infamous-among-people-who-like-this-sort-of-thing “Hole in The Wall”.
 For UK readers who use “Hole in The Wall” as a colloquialism for “ATM”, this isn’t a place in the middle of a forest to withdraw currency, but a place where the trail literally drops via a rickety ladder into a rock fissure, exiting further along in the forest.
 It was mildly treacherous with the ice, so if you go in winter, just take your time.

 Below the escarpment, the trail passes beside marshland and then into the village of Limehouse.
 As the name suggests, the village was known for producing limestone for use in construction.
 In various states of decay, there are kilns located along the trail, as well as a “powder room” – used for storing blasting powder (explosive) for smashing larger rocks removed from quarrying.
+Incidentally, there were a lot of dogs running free on this part of the trail.
+I like dogs and I don’t mean to be preachy, but dogs have to be on leashes on this trail (and are banned in other areas).
+It is to protect the plant and animal wildlife on the trail.

 I had a lovely time on this hike, but The Bruce Trail does vary from being quite stunning in some places to being a little more mundane in others.
 I’m not trying to be critical – it’s in the nature of a trail that is over 800km long that it necessarily passes through farmland.
 For it was singularly farmland that I traversed for the next two-and-a-bit kilometres, weaving along field edges among young oak trees until the trail climbed a ridge and dropped back down into marshy woodland.
 I did see more wildlife along these farm edges than anywhere else along the trail.
 American Red Squirrels, Grey Squirrels and Blue Jays were fighting over any remaining corn (UK: maize) from the already harvested fields, their supply of acorns already expired, empty corncobs were dotted along the narrow trail.
 Black-capped Chickadees, White-breasted Nuthatches, and Northern Cardinals could all be heard above the light breeze.
 To the left, the skyline of Mississagua was just visible through the haze.